Extraction of the color dipole amplitude with physics-informed neural networks: Theoretical Formalism

 This formulation allows for a direct evaluation of inclusive observables from the momentum-space solution $N(k, Y)$ without intermediate coordinate-space transformations during the training phase.

-\section{Exclusive Vector Meson Production}
+\subsection{Exclusive Vector Meson Production}

 To validate the universality of the extracted amplitude, we calculate the exclusive production of $J/\psi$ mesons.
-Following Ref.~\cite{Wang:2022jwh}, the scattering amplitude for $\gamma^* p \to V p$ is given by:
+Following Ref.~\cite{Wang:2022jwh}, the scattering amplitude for $\gamma^* p \to V p$ is given by \cite{Watt:2007nr}:

 Assuming a factorized dependence on the impact parameter $b$, the integration over $b$ yields the diffractive slope factor $e^{-B_D |t|/2}$.
+Here, the diffractive slope parameter is adopted from the energy-dependent empirical parametrization $B_D(W) = B_0 + 4\alpha^\prime \ln(W/W_0)$ extracted from HERA measurements \cite{ZEUS:2004yeh,H1:2005dtp}, which accounts for the transverse spatial profile of the target.
+It is worth noting that while the factorized impact-parameter profile $N(r, b) = T(b)N(r)$ does not strictly preserve the local unitarity bound at $b=0$ for arbitrarily large dipoles, it remains a safe and widely adopted phenomenological approximation \cite{Kowalski:2003hm}.
+In our calculations, the massive charm quark ($m_c \approx 1.4$ GeV) of the $J/\psi$ meson effectively suppresses the large-$r$ contributions ($r \gtrsim 2 \text{ GeV}^{-1}$), keeping the amplitude well below the unitarity limit within the physically relevant integration domain.
 For this exclusive process, we map the PINN's momentum-space output to coordinate space via the Hankel transform: